MicrosoftDocs/PowerShell-Docs/reference/5.1/Microsoft.PowerShell.Core/About/about_Calculated_Properties.md

 into output objects using parameters that allow the addition of new properties to those output objects.
 These parameters can be used to generate new, calculated properties on output objects based on the values of input objects.
-The calculated property is defined by attributes that specify the name of the new property, an expression to calculate the value, and optional formatting information.
-These attributes are supplied to the cmdlet parameters as a [hashtable](about_hash_tables.md) containing the attributes as key-value pairs.
+The calculated property is defined by a [hashtable](about_hash_tables.md) containing key-value pairs that specify the name of the new property, an expression to calculate the value, and optional formatting information.

 ## Supported cmdlets